intermine/intermine-user-docs/docs/lists/lists.md

 You can click **Copy List\(s\)** to make a copy of the selected list\(s\) or click **Cancel** to exit the Copy list\(s\) window.

 :::info
 Please note that lists can also be copied to a particular folder or sub-folder.
-Check the [Creating folders](https://user-documentation-intermine.gitbook.io/user-documentation/content/user-documentation/lists/lists#creating-folders)section for more details about how to make new folders and sub-folders.
+Check the [Creating folders](lists/lists.md#creating-folders) section for more details about how to make new folders and sub-folders.
 :::

 ![](/img/copy-one.png)

 ![](/img/copy-all.png)

 For each copied list, a new list will be created with the same name as the original list and an underscore followed by a number.
 You should see a message at the top of the page informing you of the new list\(s\) created, and the copied list\(s\) will appear at the top of the **Lists** view page.
-The default name of the copied list\(s\) can be changed to any preferred name; please see [Renaming lists](https://user-documentation-intermine.gitbook.io/user-documentation/content/user-documentation/lists/lists#renaming-lists) for more details.
+The default name of the copied list\(s\) can be changed to any preferred name; please see [Renaming lists](lists/lists.md#renaming-lists) for more details.

 ![](/img/copied-list-default.png)